TRENT JANSEN

 “Trent has a great deal of respect for cultural heritage and is extraordinarily thorough in incorporating cultural identity and history into his works … his collaboration with Broached Commissions has the same kind of take on defining the Australian design identity as Droog has done for the Dutch design identity” – Marcel Wanders – Mezzanine, 2015.

-Trent Jansen is represented by Gallery All in the USA and China and Galleria Rossana Orlandi in Europe.
+Trent Jansen is represented by Gallery All in the USA and China, and Galleria Rossana Orlandi in Europe and Mint Gallery in the UK.

-Jansen’s awards include: Creative Australia ‘International Touring and Presentation Funding’ 2023; Venice Design Biennial Residency 2022; Australia Council for the Arts ‘Project Funding’ 2021, 2019 and 2017; Design Files + Laminex Design Awards 2021; the Space+Edra Design Residency with Massimo Morozzi 2010; the Bombay Sapphire ‘Design Discovery’ Award 2008; the Spiral ‘Rendez-vous’ Japanese Manufacturing Residency 2006; the Australia Council for the Arts ‘New Work’ Award 2005 and the Object ‘New Design’ National Graduate Award 2004.
+Jansen’s awards include: Vogue Living VL50, Product Designer of the Year Award 2024; Creative Australia ‘International Touring and Presentation Funding’ 2023; Venice Design Biennial Residency 2022; Australia Council for the Arts ‘Project Funding’ 2021, 2019 and 2017; Design Files + Laminex Design Awards 2021; the Space+Edra Design Residency with Massimo Morozzi 2010; the Bombay Sapphire ‘Design Discovery’ Award 2008; the Spiral ‘Rendez-vous’ Japanese Manufacturing Residency 2006; the Australia Council for the Arts ‘New Work’ Award 2005 and the Object ‘New Design’ National Graduate Award 2004.

-Trent Jansen’s new work is available in Asia and the USA through Gallery All, Europe and the UK through Galleria Rossana Orlandi and Australia through Trent Jansen Studio.
+Trent Jansen’s new work is available in Asia and the USA through Gallery All, Europe through Galleria Rossana Orlandi, the UK through Mint Gallery and Australia through Trent Jansen Studio.

 Image Credit – Marcus Piper